everbright152/anyAIProxyAPI/README.md

   - `fingerprint-chromium-path`: Path to Fingerprint Chromium browser
   - `args`: Browser launch arguments
   - `user-data-dir`: User data directory
+  - `proxy-url`: Proxy URL for browser, if `instance-alone` is false, this proxy setting will be ignored
 - `api-port`: Port for the API server
 - `headless`: Run browser in headless mode
+- `instance-alone`: Run each instance will have its own browser instance
 - `tokens`: Global tokens for API validation (optional)
 - `instance`: Array of AI service instances to manage.
 Each instance has its own configuration
   - `name`: Instance name
   - `adapter`: Adapter name (corresponds to different AI services)
+  - `proxy-url`: Proxy URL for each instance browser, if `instance-alone` is false, this proxy setting will be ignored
   - `url`: AI service URL
   - `sniff-url`: URL patterns for intercepting responses
   - `auth`: Authentication configuration